simonkeng/pong/README.md

-# pong
-Pong game in ES6
+# Pong game in ES6